mnhrdt/imscript/doc/misc/ftr.md

 </p>

 <p>
-Current ports include X11 (tested on linux, freebsd and openbsd) and any platform supporting <a href="http://freeglut.sourceforge.net/">freeglut</a> (tested on linux, should work on Windows and OSX after installing freeglut).
+Current ports include X11 (tested on linux, freebsd and openbsd), ANSI-terminal (without mouse),  and any platform supporting <a href="http://freeglut.sourceforge.net/">freeglut</a> (tested on linux, should work on Windows and OSX after installing freeglut).
 Planned ports include native Windows in the short term and native OSX on the long term.
 </p>

 <h2>Examples</h2>